-Outgoing auditor Incoming auditor Deloitte PWC
+Outgoing auditor Incoming auditor Explain the reasons Deloitte PWC Not applicable

 If there has been any disagreement with the outgoing auditor, provide an explanation thereof:

 Explanation of the disagreements

 C.1.32.
 State whether the audit firm performs other non-audit work for the company and/ or its group.
 If so, state the amount of the fees paid for such work and the percentage they represent of the aggregate fees charged to the company and/or its group: